-In order to enter into a DAMA Labour Agreement with the Australian Government, South Australian employers are required to be endorsed by the Designated Area Representative (DAR) this is the South Australian Department of Innovation and Skills.
+In order to enter into a DAMA Labour Agreement with the Australian Government, South Australian employers are required to be endorsed by the Designated Area Representative (DAR) which is Skilled & Business Migration, South Australian Department for Innovation and Skills.

 - Have identified a skills or labour shortage that they cannot fill locally